quicwg/ops-drafts/draft-ietf-quic-manageability.md

 detail.

-The QUIC handshake can normally be recognized on the wire through at least four datagrams we'll call "Client Initial", "Server Initial", and "Client Completion", and "Server Completion", for purposes of this illustration, as shown in {{fig-handshake}}.
+The QUIC handshake can normally be recognized on the wire through at least four datagrams called "Client Initial", "Server Initial", and "Client Completion", and "Server Completion", for purposes of this illustration, as shown in {{fig-handshake}}.